These were SO fun to make.

 Someone’s missing here though, right!?

-I didn’t forget about them…they’re just invisible.
-Pun intended.
+I didn’t forget about them… the ghosts are just invisible

 You may have seen these on the back of the Phyllis Hoffman Celebrate (2011 Halloween) mag?!